 The rules regarding ENC coverage (gaps in data coverage) remain unchanged for S-101.

-The rules regarding ENC data overlaps are now described in terms of the maximum display scale for the data rather than Navigational Purpose, and are out of scope for this document.
+The rules regarding ENC data overlaps are now described in terms of the optimum display scale for the data rather than Navigational Purpose, and are out of scope for this document.
 See S-101 DCEG clause 2.5.5 and S-101 Main document clause 4.5.3.

 Feature Object Identifiers